 Example: “Can you tapau food for me?”

 Meaning: Top of the Pops (TOTP) is a British music chart television program made by the BBC and originally broadcast weekly between 1 January 1964 and 30 July 2006.

 68 Uncles (English)

-Meaning: In Malaysia, the locals call older people Uncle or Aunty out of respect regardless of their race or differences.
+Meaning: In Malaysia, the locals call older people Uncle or Aunty out of respect, regardless of race or differences.

-Its old fashion usage is a kind of ‘one size fits all’ that includes non-relatives.
+Its old-fashioned usage is a kind of one size fits all that includes non-relatives.